 I enter the username and password of a service account that I created for AWS Backup on the Active Directory domain.
 The username should include the domain (for example,

 username@domain).
 Then, I choose the encryption key to protect the service account credentials.
-If I don’t choose my own AWS Key Management Service (KMS) key, AWS Backup encrypts the username and password using a key that AWS owns and manages.
+If I don’t choose my own AWS Key Management Service (AWS KMS) key, AWS Backup encrypts the username and password using a key that AWS owns and manages.

 I select the gateway to connect to the hypervisor and choose Test gateway connection.
 This test helps ensure that the gateway can communicate with the hypervisor before I complete the configuration.
 Optionally, I can add tags to help organize and track my setup.
 I go on and add the hypervisor.

 After a few minutes, the hypervisor is online, and I see the VMs managed by vCenter in the AWS Backup console.
 I can now use these virtual machines as resources in my backup plans in the same way as the other AWS compute, storage, and database resources supported by AWS Backup.